 But for all the facts and figures and photos, there shines through a deep and abiding respect for this planet and an acute awareness that we must do more to protect it, and it is through young people having the knowledge and understanding about how it works that is likely to make the most difference.
 Even though it has a global perspective, readers are inspired to “think global, act local” and examine what it is they can do to make their part of the world a better place for all, such as making a frog pond and keeping a seasonal diary.

 If you add one non fiction book to your collection this year, then this should be it – and if you don’t have the previous two then track them down through the NLA Bookshop.

 Teachers’ notes are now available.

-Nominated for the 2019 Educational Publishing Awards from the Australian Publishers Association.
+WINNER 2019 Educational Publishing Awards from the Australian Publishers Association.